carvel-dev/carvel/site/content/kapp-controller/docs/latest/_index.md

   layout: docs
 ---

-kapp-controller provides a Kubernetes native package management and continuous delivery experience through custom resource definitions.
+kapp-controller provides a Kubernetes native continuous delivery and package management experience through custom resource definitions.
-These new resources for [package management](packaging.md) and [continuous delivery](app-spec.md) help users author software packages and consume packages to ease the process of sharing, installing, and managing software on Kubernetes.
+These new resources for [continuous delivery](app-spec.md) and [package management](packaging.md) help users author software packages and consume packages to ease the process of sharing, deploying, and managing software on Kubernetes.

 ---